ktorch/ktorch/docs/devices.rst

 .. function:: copyto(ptr;options) -> (null)
 .. function:: copyto(ptr;async-flag;options) -> (null)

-   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a tensor.
+   :param ptr ptr: a previously allocated :doc:`api-pointer <pointers>` to a tensor.
    :param bool async-flag: asynchronous flag, default is false.
 If true, will attempt to perform host to CUDA device transfer without blocking.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
-   :return: An :ref:`api-pointer <ptr>` to the new tensor.
+   :return: An :doc:`api-pointer <pointers>` to the new tensor.

 An alternate form uses an example tensor instead of specified options to define the target device and data type.

 .. function:: copyto(ptr;example-tensor) -> (null)
 .. function:: copyto(ptr;async-flag;example-tensor) -> (null)

-   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a tensor.
+   :param ptr ptr: a previously allocated :doc:`api-pointer <pointers>` to a tensor.
    :param bool async-flag: asynchronous flag, default is false.
 If true, will attempt to perform host to CUDA device transfer without blocking.
-   :param ptr example-tensor: an :ref:`api-pointer <ptr>` to a previously allocated tensor whose device and datatype will be used to create the new copy of the input tensor.
+   :param ptr example-tensor: an :doc:`api-pointer <pointers>` to a previously allocated tensor whose device and datatype will be used to create the new copy of the input tensor.
-   :return: An :ref:`api-pointer <ptr>` to the new tensor.
+   :return: An :doc:`api-pointer <pointers>` to the new tensor.

 ::